ultrabug/uhashring/README.rst

     from uhashring import HashRing

     # import your own hash function (must be a callable)
+    # in this example, MurmurHash v3
     from mmh3 import hash as m3h

-    # this is a 3 nodes consistent hash ring
+    # this is a 3 nodes consistent hash ring with user defined hash function
     hr = HashRing(nodes=['node1', 'node2', 'node3'], hash_fn=m3h)

-    # dynamic weight assignment thanks to the weight_fn
+    # now all lookup operations will use the m3h hash function
     print(hr.get_node('my key hashed by your function'))

 HashRing options